CB-PORTAL/moeen-ai/README.md

 and efficient user experience.

 * **Interactive Chat Interface (Chat Interface):** Chatting with MoeenAI is a breeze, thanks to its natural language processing capabilities.
-Assign tasks, have detailed project discussions, or ask questions directly to your AI-Powered Smart Cursor who is, in fact, actually MoeenAI.
+Assign tasks, have detailed project discussions, or ask questions directly to your AI-Powered Smart Cursor inside the Training Environment.

 * **Meta Know Command Center (Command Center):** This is your control center.
 A hub for managing your machine learning models and automated workflows.
 The Command Center integrates and elevates the traditional command terminal experience into something truly from the future.